Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Swimming Conditions

-Swimming in the sea is a fantastic experience, however you should be aware that certain marine life such as sea lice, jellyfish, sea urchins and coral could be present during the swims.
-In all cases we will reduce your contact with these creatures, however if you suffer from anaphylaxis, please consult the office prior to booking.
+Swimming in the open water is a fantastic experience, however you should be aware that certain marine life such as jellyfish, plankton, sea lice, sea urchins and coral could be present during the swims and may cause some discomfort.
+In all cases we will work on reducing your contact with these creatures and that any interactions are managed safely.
+If you suffer from anaphylaxis, please consult the office prior to booking.

 Walking Conditions

 There is a limited amount of walking on this trip, with most walks taking place on recognised paths and tracks.
-There may be cases where we walk along trails or other unsealed surfaces and care should be taken in these areas.
+There may be cases where we walk along trails or other unsealed surfaces, and care should be taken in these areas.

 Temperatures